Essential Oils For Insomnia

 You can use all of these essential oils in a number of ways to help you deal with insomnia.
 Here are a few suggestions:

-- Add some suitable essential oils to a warm bath before you go to bed.
-Make sure your bath is not too hot and add just 6 to 8 drops in total of your chosen essential oils to the bath water.
+- Add the appropriate essential oils to a warm bath before you go to bed.
+Make sure your bath is not too hot and add just 6 to 8 drops in total of your essential oils to the bath water.
 You can also add a suitable essential oil to a blend in a bubble bath or bath oil.

-- Add suitable essential oils to an aromatherapy diffuser just before you go to bed; you can use either an electric diffuser or a candle aromatherapy diffuser.
-Just remember to use the usual cautions and don’t leave a candle diffuser burning all night.
+- Use your essential oils in an aromatherapy diffuser just before you go to bed.
+You can use either an electric diffuser or a candle aromatherapy diffuser, but remember not to leave a candle diffuser burning all night.
 This is a good method for helping a child fall naturally to sleep because the essential oil used may become associated with bed time and be a familiar comfort.

-- Add a suitable essential oil blend to a spritzer and spray a small quantity of it onto your pillow just before you go to sleep; using a water-based spritzer, instead of applying an essential oil directly to your pillow, will not stain or mark your bed linen.
+- Add a suitable essential oil blend to a water spritzer, shake it well, and spray some around your bedroom avoiding polished surfaces.
+Spray a small quantity of it onto your pillow just before you go to sleep – using a water-based spritzer instead of applying an undiluted essential oil directly to your pillow will not stain or mark your bed linen.
 This a great way to incorporate aromatherapy into your bedtime routine and prepare yourself for sleep!